Mental Health Bill Report Stage New Clause 26

 Voting No meant

-Oppose New Clause 26, backing the Bill as presented by the government without this addition
+Oppose adding New Clause 26 to the Mental Health Bill, backing the Bill as it stood without this addition

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.